stevenjlance/Variables/README.md

 **HINT**: You will need to declare a counter variable that is updated everytime the div is clicked.
 ![](https://media.giphy.com/media/JrB6MwsqVrN766OEsG/giphy.gif)

-5. **CHALLENGE 5**: Decresae a a number by 3 every time the mouse moves inside the 5th div.
+5. **CHALLENGE 5**: Decrease a number by 3 every time the mouse moves inside the 5th div.
 ![](https://media.giphy.com/media/KBDyTcJJ8sNtnir4MN/giphy.gif)

 6. **CHALLENGE 6**: Create two variables.
 One to store your age and and another to store your name.
-String together your name and counter variables here using concatination when mouse is pressed on the 6th div.
+String together your name and counter variables here using concatenation when mouse is pressed on the 6th div.
 ![](https://media.giphy.com/media/f9qtdLSrGRUcrDEUce/giphy.gif)